reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 Using Reaktoro in Python requires first an import of the python package **reaktoro**.
-From this point on, we are able to use the library components of Reaktoro (classes, methods, constants), which are needed to define our chemical system and chemical reaction modeling problems.
+From this point on, we are able to use the library components of Reaktoro (classes, methods, constants), which are needed to define our chemical system and chemical reaction modelling problems.

 .. note::